jkodner18/jkodner18.github.io/fieldwork.md

 * Other digital resources such as a romanization-to-IPA converter and a verb conjugation tool

 All of these resources can be found on [_Mini Buleku_](https://minibuleku.github.io/) (lit.
 'My Dictionary'), a website I developed to make our collaborations available to the community of speakers in China.
 Our work has been financially supported through the [Language Legacies Grant](http://www.endangeredlanguagefund.org/ll_2022.html) with the Endangered Language Fund, along with internal grants at UC Irvine.

+In addition to my documentation work, I've worked with speakers of Manchu to research and collect data on converbs constructions, which I discuss in my proceedings for _SICOGG 24_.
+Among the topics I’m interested in investigating further are: the syntax-prosody of converbs, the phonetics/phonology of vowel harmony, and the syntax of case markers in Manchu.
 <br>

+### Atayal

+I've been connected with the Atayal community since my trip to Taiwan during my gap year prior to beginning UCI.
+Since then, I’ve worked closely with speakers of the Squliq dialect to research evidentiality, specifically by conducting a Mandarin-to-Atayal translation task, and I later published proceedings on the results of this task for the conference _Evidentiality in Language & Discourse_.
+Down the road, I’m interested in researching the syntax-prosody of serial verb constructions in the language.

+Beyond my theoretical work, I’ve been collaborating with an Atayal language teacher and publisher to translate Mandarin-Atayal curriculum from the online educational platform [_Klokah_](https://web.klokah.tw/) into English to further facilitate learning of the language.
 <br>

 ### Jewish Languages